 Chatham House, the Royal Institute of International Affairs, is an independent policy institute based in London.
 Our mission is to help build a sustainably secure, prosperous and just world.

 Chatham House carries out independent and rigorous analysis of critical global, regional and country-specific challenges and opportunities.
-It consistently ranks highly in the University of Pennsylvania’s annual Global Go To Think Tank Index, where it has been assessed by its peers as the No. 1 think tank outside the US for seven consecutive years and No. 2 worldwide for the past five years and, significantly, in 2016 was ranked No. 1 in the survey’s Foreign Policy and International Affairs category for the first time.
+It consistently ranks highly in the University of Pennsylvania’s annual Global Go To Think Tank Index, where it has been assessed by its peers as the No. 1 think tank outside the US for eight consecutive years, No. 2 worldwide for the past five years and, significantly, in 2016 was ranked No. 1 in the survey’s Foreign Policy and International Affairs category for the first time.

 The institute’s reports, papers, books and other research outputs are a vital resource for leaders and policy-makers in government, the private sector and civil society.
 International Affairs, Britain’s leading journal of international relations, was founded by and is edited at the institute.

 The institute’s magazine, The World Today, provides authoritative analysis and up-to-date commentary on current topics.
 The Chatham House library has one of the longest-standing specialist collections of material on international affairs in the United Kingdom.
 The collections are digitally archived and searchable.

 Chatham House is independent and owes no allegiance to any government or to any political body.
 It does not take institutional positions on policy issues.

 All research programmes and staff adhere to the Chatham House Principles for Independent Research and Convening.